radareorg/radare2-book/disassembling/esil.md

 ### API HOOKS

 It is important for emulation to be able to setup hooks in parser, so we can extend it to implement analysis without having to change parser again and again.
 That is, every time an operation is about to be executed, a user hook is called.
-It can be used to determine if `RIP` is going to change, or if the instruction updates stack, etc.
+It can be used for example to determine if `RIP` is going to change, or if the instruction updates the stack.
 Later, we can split that callback into several ones to have an event-based analysis API that may be extended in js like this:

 ```